Caitlyn Champion Guide by Aphoristic

 League of Legends Character Guide: Caitlyn

 - Date Created: January 16, 2013

 Caitlyn has the absolute highest range at level one of any champion in the game.
 This stat is what gives her power to zone opponents completely throughout the early levels of the game.
-No champion can simply buy range which makes the stat priceless.
+Because range is not purchasable in the shop, this gives Caitlyn an invaluable advantage.

 Every 8 / 7 / 6 basic attacks (attacks while in brush count as 2), Caitlyn will fire a headshot dealing 150% damage to a champion or 250% damage to a minion.

 Keep track of your passive, especially early in the game.
 When you see that your next attack will do extra damage, target an enemy champion.
 If they back away from the minions, they aren't getting any gold.
 This skill along with your range allows you to zone anyone.

 The brush component is useful for fights early game.
 If you can stay in a brush during a fight, you will deal your peak amount of damage.

 Revs the rifle for 1 second to fire a piercing shot dealing 20 / 60 / 100 / 140 / 180 (+ 130% AD) physical damage.
 Deals 10% less damage to each subsequent target down to a minimum of 50%.